Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Stability of the travelling waves

 \begin{lem} Let $A$ be defined as and $\bT$ be the operator associated with the symmetric kernel $T(v,v') = A( z ,v) \delta_{v = v'} - K(v,v')$.
 The operator $\bT$ is nonpositive. \end{lem}

 \begin{proof}[\bf Proof of Lemma \ref{eigens}] We shall prove that $0$ is the Perron eigenvalue of the operator $\bT$.
-For that purpose we shall exhibit a positive eigenvector in the nullset of $\bT$.
+For that purpose we shall exhibit a positive eigenvector in the kernel of $\bT$.
 The equation $\bT(W)=0$ reads

 Plugging the formula for $K(v,v')$ \eqref{eq:defT(v,v')} into this expression we get,

 From the Definitions \eqref{eq:def-Lambda}-\eqref{eq:def-phi} we have,

 The weight $\phi$ and the function $A$ are chosen such that